Swarland Primary School Curriculum

 - Mental and emotional needs addressed.

-- Incorporate challenge and enjoyment, breadth, depth, coherence, relevance
+- Incorporate challenge and enjoyment, breadth, depth, coherence, relevance and opportunities for mastery.

 - Includes progression, personalisation and choice.